Libvirt¶

 To change the definition of a guest,

-This will allow you to edit the XML representation that defines the guest.
-When saving, it will apply format and integrity checks on these definitions.
+This allows you to edit the XML representation that defines the guest.
+When saving, the system applies format and integrity checks on these definitions.

-Editing the XML directly certainly is the most powerful way, but also the most complex one.
-Tools like Virtual Machine Manager / Viewer can help inexperienced users to do most of the common tasks.
+Editing the XML directly is the most powerful method, but also the most complex.
+Tools like Virtual Machine Manager / Viewer can help inexperienced users perform most common tasks.

 virsh --connect qemu:///system